cmbant/getdist/docs/source/gui.rst

 Features
 ********

-The Streamlit app includes all the core functionality of the Qt-based GUI:
+The Streamlit app includes all the core functionality of the Qt-based GUI, but is not quite as well tested:

 * Opening chain directories and grid structures
 * Selecting parameters and creating various plot types (1D, 2D, triangle, etc.)